redux-saga/redux-saga/docs/api/README.md

 }
 ```

 `takeEvery` allows concurrent actions to be handled.
-In the exmaple above, when a `USER_REQUESTED`
+In the example above, when a `USER_REQUESTED`
 action is dispatched, a new `fetchUser` task is started even if a previous `fetchUser` is still pending
 (for example, the user clicks on a `Load User` button 2 consecutive times at a rapid rate, the 2nd
 click will dispatch a `USER_REQUESTED` action while the `fetchUser` fired on the first one hasn't yet terminated)